qwertie/ecsharp/Doc/LLLPG/LLLPG Part 5.md

 Tree parsing
 ------------

-In virtually all programming languages, it is possible to insert an intermediate stage between the lexer and parser that groups parenthesis, square brackets and braces together, to produce a "token tree".
+In virtually all programming languages, it is possible to insert an intermediate stage between the lexer and parser that groups parentheses, square brackets and curly braces together, to produce a "token tree".
 The way I've been doing it is to write a normal lexer that translates code like `{ w = (x + y) * z >> (-1); }` into a sequence of token objects

     {  w  =  (  x  +  y  )  *  z  >>  (  -  1  )  ;  }